torvalds/linux/Documentation/arch/arm64/sme.rst

 ===================================================
-Scalable Matrix Extension support for AArch64 Linux
+Scalable Matrix Extension support for AArch64 GNU/Linux
 ===================================================

-This document outlines briefly the interface provided to userspace by Linux in order to support use of the ARM Scalable Matrix Extension (SME).
+This document outlines briefly the interface provided to userspace by GNU/Linux in order to support use of the ARM Scalable Matrix Extension (SME).

 This is an outline of the most important features and issues only and not